 “And you are?” asked Kletchat !Kaloci’.

 “Oh, pardon me, of course.
-I am Percival Blackham, Prime Minister of The UK.
+I am Percival Blackham, Prime Minister of Great Britain.
 I want to say that your information must be rather out of date.
 I am old enough to remember the last great war and after that we came to understand the limits we must impose.
 We have rules now about how war is to be conducted, and we are constantly updating them.
 Banning particular weapons, declaring this or that action to be a War Crime, that sort of thing.
 And we have and do prosecute people for violating the rules of war.
-For committing things we even call Crimes Against Humanity.”
+We have a whole court set up just to handle these cases.
+For people who have committed things we even call Crimes Against Humanity.”

 “Is this true?
 Asked Kletchat !Kaloci’, surprised.